Link to: SMART Infrastructure Goals

 Application to Infrastructure Decisions

-Our goal for this framework is that it supports practitioners and policymakers to:
+Our goal for this Health Equity Framework and Toolkit is that it supports practitioners and policymakers to:

 For further information on this initiative and how you can be involved, contact Joe Zietsman, Tara Ramani, or Ben Ettelman.